giangpham1410/wide_world_importers_data_warehouse/README.md

-# {your_name} Data Warehouse Project
+# Data Warehouse Project

 Hello!
-I'm {your_name}, and this is my project to show my data warehouse skills.
+I'm Giang Pham, and this is my project to show my data warehouse skills.

 ## 🎯 Knowledge & techniques that I achieved